bonitasoft/actions/packages/pr-antora-content-guidelines-checker/README.md

 ### Forbidden Pattern

-For each file updated in the pull request, check if the files contains the value of `attributes-to-check` properties and failed if pattern is exist.
+For each file updated in the pull request, check if the files contains the value of `attributes-to-check` properties and failed if attribute is missing, if the value is empty or if the length of the value is not enough.

 ## Development